renemontilva/terraform-provider-confluence/docs/resources/content.md

 page_title: "confluence_content Resource - terraform-provider-confluence"
 subcategory: ""
 description: |-
-  Content resource, creates a page on confluence service
+  The resource content creates a new piece of content.
 ---

 # confluence_content (Resource)

-Content resource, creates a page on confluence service
+The resource ```content``` creates a new piece of content.

 ## Example Usage